DiamondLightSource/atip/README.rst

 Virtual Accelerator:
 --------------------

-ATIP can be used as a virtual accelerator, see ``ioc/README.rst`` for further information.
+ATIP can also be used as a virtual accelerator, see ``ioc/README.rst`` for further information.

 Implementation:
 ---------------